-Cup marks and carved circles atop the haunting rock at Roughting Linn south of Berwick, probably begun around the same time and now surrounded by enchanting woods which make a natural home for the spirits of our forebears who worked played and worshipped their gods there.
+Cup marks and carved circles atop the haunting rock at Roughting Linn south of Berwick, probably begun around the same time and now surrounded by enchanting woods which make a natural home for the spirits of our forebears who worked played and worshipped their Gods there.

 Ancient burial mounds can also be found throughout the north of England.
-These long or circular ‘Barrows’ are rough constructions of earth and stone 2.5 metres high and anything from 8 to 16 metres in diameter, built to hold cremated remains of our ancestors sealed in earthen pots, dated by the fairly reliable carbon 14 test to somewhere around 1800 BC, The Bronze-Age.
+These long or circular ‘Barrows’ are rough constructions of earth and stone 2.5 metres high and anything from 8 to 16 metres in diameter, built to hold cremated remains of our ancestors sealed in earthen pots, dated by the fairly reliable carbon 14 test to somewhere around 1800 BC,

 Bronze-age man gradually cleared the oak forests between the Tweed and the Humber in order to cultivate land raising sheep and barley – Berwick-upon-Tweed gaining its name Bar-Wick, as ‘the place of the Barley’.

-Trading swords of bronze, knives of flint and jet ornaments for gold from Ireland and stone battle axes from Scandinavia; they wore woollen dress buttoned down the front and hunted deer, wild bulls, wolves, wildcats and pigs amongst the oak trees.
+Trading swords of bronze, knives of flint and jet ornaments for gold from Ireland and stone battle axes from Scandinavia, they wore woollen dress buttoned down the front and hunted deer, wild bulls, wolves, wildcats and pigs amongst the oak trees.
 After the Bronze-Age came Iron man somewhere around 800 BC and his age continues into our own as we develop his discovery of extracting the metallic content of ironstone.
-In 1836 the Danish archaeologist J.C.Thomsen defined three technological ages of man: Stone, Bronze and Iron.
-We often refer to the inhabitants of his third age as Ancient Britons.
+In 1836 the Danish archaeologist J.C.Thomsen defined three technological ages of man, Stone, Bronze and Iron, we often refer to the inhabitants of his third age as Ancient Britons.